Introduction

 The Department of Forensic Medicine is equipped with modern teaching resources to make learning interactive and practical.
 Facilities include:

-- Lecture hall and tutorial rooms for academic teaching.
+Lecture halls and tutorial rooms for academic teaching.

-- A state-of-the-art museum with specimens, models, instruments and case-related exhibits.
+A museum with specimens, models, instruments and case-related exhibits.

 These resources allow students to gain both theoretical knowledge and practical exposure during their medical journey.